tw-haiven/haiven/app/resources/prompts_guided/story_validation.md

 - Question: a question to ask to clarify the user story
 - The answer you suggest for the question

-You will respond with only a valid JSON array of question-answer objects.
+You will respond with only a valid JSON array of title-summary objects, where the title is the question, and the summary is the answer.
 Each object will have the following schema:

     - "thought": <string>,
-    - "question": <string>,
+    - "title": <string>, (the question)
-    - "answer": <string>,
+    - "summary": <string>, (the suggeste answer)